RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 In the 1990s, a group of psychologists set out to challenge the prevailing dogma of their colleagues.
 These psychologists wanted to know, through their own research, what makes a person happy, healthy, and succesful.

+The prevailing dogma held that that human happiness was the product of past experiences.
+Certain levels of past trauma could not be overcome, they believed.

-Their research revealed that human behaviors are not driven by our past experiences, as professional psychologists previously thought.
-Rather, we are _pulled_ forward by our future.
+But the 1990s researchers discovered that human behaviors are not driven by our past experiences.
+Rather, we are _pulled_ forward by our vision of the future.

 <!--more-->

-### One Book.
-Tons of Psych Research.
+### Psych Research + Actionalble Steps

 The book [Be Your Future Self Now](https://futureself.com/) tells how we might leverage our vision of our future self to achieve bigger goals within a faster timeframe.